Learn to Row with Capital Rowing Club!

 Capital Rowing Club, with experienced coaches and volunteers, offers an introduction to the sport of rowing for individuals in the greater Washington, DC area.
 Each session, which includes 10 classes on Saturdays and Sundays from 9am - 12pm (unless otherwise noted) at the Anacostia Community Boathouse, introduces the basics of rowing - such as language and handling equipment, to performing rowing drills and rowing all eight.

 No previous experience is needed.
-With three different morning session there are plenty of opportunities to choose from.
+With three different morning sessions there are plenty of opportunities to choose from.
 Each class is limited to 25 students, which allows for personal interaction with coaches, volunteers and other novices.
 Once novices graduate, they are invited to become club members and get more involved with Capital and their new sport!

 Per session, there is a one-time fee of $300, which covers all ten 3-hour classes.
 Session fill up quickly, so please click the link below to register.
 We use Ronin to manage money and registration.
 We advise you not to delay in registering, as sessions can fill up fast!